mmattb/py-tbfm/docs/README.md

 <img src="https://github.com/user-attachments/assets/debae1b5-2622-4410-9c3f-73365ddb5e55" height="60"/>

-Here $x$ is a latent state, $u$ is the control input (e.g. stimulation parameters), and $y$ is the prediction.
-Forward prediction can be performed by specifying an initial latent state $x_0$ and autoregressing forward in time.
+Here x is a latent state, u is the control input (e.g. stimulation parameters), and y is the prediction.
+Forward prediction can be performed by specifying an initial latent state x<sub>0</sub> and autoregressing forward in time.

 We leverage this simple formulation by providing our stimulation descriptor as input.
-We estimate the initial state $x_0$ using the Moore-Penrose pseudoinverse of $C$ and the last value of the runway.
+We estimate the initial state x<sub>0</sub> using the Moore-Penrose pseudoinverse of C and the last value of the runway.
 We train the model explicitly using backpropagation to perform multisstep forecasting.
-We use the $L_2$ prediction loss to train the three matrices of parameters $A, B, C$.
+We use the L<sub>2</sub> prediction loss to train the three matrices of parameters A, B, C.

 ### LSTM-based dynamical systems model (ODE-LSTM)
 We base this model on the more complex long short-term memory (LSTM) network, a nonlinear neural network for representing neural dynamics as a dynamical system with external inputs.
 The LSTM-based model uses an autoencoder architecture to lift the LFP data into a latent space, and